Skip to content

 isSunday: "dayofweek sunday"

-To meet this condition the player must have an active potion effect.
 There is only one argument and it takes values from this page: potion types.

 Example